Donearm/awesome-tutorials/README.md

 # Software

+* [Git from the inside out](https://maryrosecook.com/blog/post/git-from-the-inside-out) - a deep look at how Git internally works.
 * [Github Fork & Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962) - a gist on how correctly fork a project and contribuite to it on Github

 # Computer Science